 There are so many myths and misunderstandings about who can and can’t take creatine.
 That’s why, for this article, we’ve listed everything you need to know about creatine and creatine supplements.
-We hope this article has helped you understand the things you need to know about creatine and help you decide whether you need to take creatine to get stronger and leaner.
+We hope this article has helped you understand the things you need to know about creatine and help you decide whether you need to take it to get stronger and leaner.
 Now, let’s get down to the good stuff!
-What are the pros of Creatine and loading phase?
-Creatine is a naturally occurring amino acids or organic compound.
+What are the Creatine pros and cons of the and loading phase?
+Creatine increasing naturally occurring amino acid or organic compound.
 It’s produced by your body during normal physical activity and is critical for muscle building and development.

 Creatine plays a role in the energy requirements for the process of carbohydrate breakdown and storage in the body.
 It’s also involved in increasing protein synthesis levels and muscle endurance.
 You’ve probably heard the common myth that creatine builds bigger muscles.
 This isn’t true.
-Creatine won’t make you bigger.
+It won’t make you bigger.
 It won’t make your muscles grow, and it won’t help you bulk.
 In fact, consuming large amounts of creatine could actually lead to muscle loss.
-That’s because the body can build resistance to your body’s own creatine production, and your body stops making as much of it.
+That’s because the body can build resistance to your body’s own production, and your body stops making as much of it.

 In my experience, I’ve observed a few things about the online, or self-experimenter community.
 One is that there are a lot of things people do that they don’t consider high risk.
 How many of these questions will you consider the high risk?
 SUBJECTIVE: To determine if the addition of creatine (20 g/day) to anabolic steroid replacement regimens may improve muscle hypertrophy and/or strength gains in well-trained subjects.